Winter Games NZ Comes To Queenstown

 For the nail-biting tension of the curling competitions, visitors will need to head to the west, where The Remarkables and other ranges of the Southern Alps give way to the valleys of Otago and the town of Naseby - home to the only dedicated curling rink this side of the equator!

-The action kicks off at 4.30pm August 21 at the base station of Coronet Peak, where crowds of winter sports fans, athletes, trainers and celebrities alike are expected to join the party.
-Music from New Zealand’s local Maori tribes will provide the backing track for the opening ceremony, while fireworks and a special after-dark slalom event will set the games in motion.
-Then, be sure to make a beeline for the Games Village in downtown Queenstown, where Ladi6 will be gracing the stages with a free gig!
+The action usually kicks off at around 4.30pm at the base station of Coronet Peak, where crowds of winter sports fans, athletes, trainers and celebrities alike are expected to join the party.
+Local musicians provide the backing track for the opening ceremony, while fireworks and a special after-dark slalom event will set the games in motion.
+Then, be sure to make a beeline for the Games Village in downtown Queenstown, for a free gig!

-And once this powder-packed week of skiing and boarding and curling comes to an end, Queenstown will erupt all over again in a frenzy of free music concerts (this time courtesy of ear-drum-thumping, dub-reggae band Kora at the JUCY Meltdown Concert, to be held at the Wanaka Games Village), along with a closing ceremony of pyrotechnics and surprises beneath the pistes of the Cardrona Alpine Resort!
+And once this powder-packed week of skiing and boarding and curling comes to an end, Queenstown will erupt all over again in a frenzy of free music concerts along with a closing ceremony of pyrotechnics and surprises beneath the pistes of the Cardrona Alpine Resort!

 If you’d like to hit the slopes after gaining free access to watch the events, then standard lift pass charges apply at all the major resorts, and the same goes for using the cross-country trails at Snow Farm NZ.